Myth: Hobbies such as knitting and gardening make my arthritis worse

 Keeping up interests and hobbies is a great way to maintain self-esteem and confidence, which can be critical to help you live with arthritis pain.

 No scientific research exists to suggest knitting or gardening make arthritis worse.
 If either increases your pain, then it might be worth adapting the activity to avoid straining particular joints.
 You can make many modifications to your gardening, for example, long handled tools, such as trowels, can help you avoid bending too much, as can planting in high containers rather than at ground level.

-Most forms of arthritis are not totally down to genetics – it’s more of a combination of genetic and environmental factors that put you at risk.
+Most forms of arthritis are not totally down to genetics – it’s more likely a combination of genetic and environmental factors that put you at risk.

-For example, family history may play some role in osteoarthritis but studies have not yet found which gene causes this.
+For example, family history may play some role in osteoarthritis, but studies haven’t yet found which gene causes this.
 Likewise, though research on the role of genetics with rheumatoid arthritis is limited, there is some research to suggest that this form of arthritis can run in families.
 This being said, it’s likely that the risk of inheriting the condition is low as genes are only thought to play a small role in the condition9.

 If you have arthritis as a consequence of a condition, such as Stickler syndrome, then it may be that the condition could be inherited.

 If your arthritis is painful, it’s understandable that you might not want to exercise.
 Regular activity, however, especially when dealing with osteoarthritis, is often prescribed as a way to manage the condition.
 It can help by:

 - Building muscle